-Type of water source(s) in use: Reservoir and Well
+Type of Water Source(s) in Use: Reservoir and Well

-Name & general location of source(s): Lake Serena, the northernmost of the two lakes in Serene Lakes.
-The District

-Maintains a well as a backup source.
-The well was not used in 2019.
+Name and General Location of Source(s): Lake Serena, the northernmost of the two lakes in Serene Lakes.
+The District Maintains a well as a backup source on Lot A.

-Drinking Water Source Assessment information:

-A 2003 Source Assessment prepared by the State of California is available for review at the District offices.
+Drinking Water Source Assessment Information: A 2003 Source Assessment prepared by the State of California is available for review at the District offices.
 The Assessment indicates "the source is most vulnerable to sewer collection system activities".